sooryanivedhaashokan/Quick-Trip-planning-Assistant/README.md

 Aim of the project:

-  The aim of this project is to provide the user a quick and handy information about the destination they dream to visit and to make their planning profitable.
+  The aim of this project is to provide user a quick and handy information about the destination they dream to visit and to make their planning profitable.

 Abstract: